-Gamification is the application of game-design and game principles in non-game contexts.
+Gamification is the application of game design and game principles in non-game contexts.
 It is a way to enchant customers by making unusual interactions in a playful context.
-For example, integrating it into the act of making a purchase fun and adding an appeal of winning as well as a competitive aspect to digital marketing.
-It is also a way to make the luxury sector’s reputation of inaccessibility disappear.
+For example, integrating it into a fun purchase, or adding an appeal of winning or a competitive aspect to digital marketing.
+It is also a way to make the luxury sector more accessible.
 Luxury brands are now using the mechanisms associated with video games as a new platform for customer acquisition and engagement.
-Gamification allows you to gain visibility, attract new customers, collect data, reinforce the brand’s image and DNA, differentiate yourself from the competition and finally bring the customer to your store or to visit your e-commerce website.
-It is a real innovation where the creative possibilities are endless, in terms of format, message and aesthetics.
+Gamification allows you to gain visibility, attract new customers, collect data, reinforce the brand’s image and DNA, differentiate yourself from the competition, and finally bring the customer to your store or to visit your e-commerce website.
+It is a real innovation where the creativity is endless in terms of format, message, and aesthetics.

 What is gamification?

-Created in the 80’s by airline companies, gamification is a technique that reproduces the principles associated with video games and applies them to areas that were not originally intended.
-Used in digital marketing since the 2000s, it is often based on a system of points, rewards and challenges to build customer loyalty and engagement.
+Gamification was created in the ’80s by airline companies.
+It is a technique that reproduces the principles associated with video games applied to areas that were not originally intended.
+It is used in digital marketing since the 2000s, and it is often based on a system of points, rewards, and challenges to build customer loyalty and engagement.

-The people mainly targeted by this concept are the younger generations such as the millennials who grew up with the rise of the Internet, video games and computers, as well as the generation Z born into the world of smartphones and social media.
-These generations are considered “digital natives”, i.e., people who grew up with new technologies, who are fond of innovation, connected objects and the notion of exclusivity.
+The people mainly targeted by this concept are the younger generations such as the millennials who grew up with the rise of the Internet, video games, and computers, as well as generation Z, born in the world of smartphones and social media.
+These generations are considered “digital natives” i.e., people who grew up with new technologies, are fond of innovation, use connected objects, and have a notion of exclusivity.

-In this context, gamification allows a brand to create a special bond with these audiences by bringing them into this exclusive world in a playful and inclusive way.
-Sometimes also bringing an affective and addictive dimension.
+In this context, gamification allows a brand to create a special bond with these audiences by bringing them into this exclusive world playfully and inclusively, sometimes also bringing an affective and addictive dimension.
 It’s a good way to effectively boost brand awareness and engagement.

 For a gamification strategy to be effective, it is essential for luxury brands to optimally integrate the fundamental principles of gaming into their marketing actions, namely the “challenge-accomplishment-satisfaction” triptych.

 Each completed challenge must give the user a feeling of pleasure that will make them want to continue to play the game.
-With this one must integtrate a narrative, rewards (to offer the prospect of gains) and feedback (to allow visibility on their progress).
-The kex is to offer the best possible experience to the customer.
+On top of this, one must integrate a narrative, rewards, and feedback (to give visibility on their progress).
+The key is to offer the best possible experience to the customer.

 Why integrate gamification into your digital marketing strategy?